michael0012/boe-nyc-parser/README.md

 # NYC-BOE Parser

-### A parser for the board of elections in the city of new york, unofficial election night results webpage.
+### A scraper( called it a parser as a joke :D ) for the board of elections in the city of new york, unofficial election night results webpage.

 To display the elections that the parser can print out use the command below: